 If growing the Tower Garden in a living room, be aware that the lights are really bright and it’s also quite noisy (running water).
 Outside I love the sound, indoors it’s a bit of a different story.

-However, if you are a DIYer, you might want to build a hydroponic system yourself for less money that might even work better for your needs than the Tower Garden.
+If you are a DIYer, you might want to build a hydroponic system yourself for less money that might even work better for your needs than the Tower Garden.

 As I have mentioned before, we find that an NFT downspout hydroponic system is a better option for winter growing if you have a south-facing window.
 NFT can also be installed outdoors, however, in our experience plats like peppers (our main crop in the Tower Garden) do better in the Tower Garden than in an NFT system.